ClJarvis/Fun_in_the_Blanks/README.md

 # Fun in the Blanks

 A personalized children's story book made with AngularJS, HTML, CSS, JSON, and firebase.
 A children's mad libs style story where the child can take part in classic fairy tales.
-Goal is to teach a child to spell their name and some basic words.
+Goal is to teach a child to spell their name and some common words.
 The inputs are large and use a large child friendly font size so the child can see their name on screen.